codevise/pageflow/doc/export_and_import.md

 archived to zip format for portability.

 ### Separation of Data and Files
-The `EntryExporter` serializes the entry to a JSON file.
+The `EntryExporter` serializes the entry (with its two revisions mentioned above) to a JSON file.
 The file will also contain a block with plugin version compatibility information (see "Import - Data Compatibility" below).
 It then downloads all files used by the entries revisions and creates a zip archive of the whole exported directory.

 By default only the main attachments source file will be downloaded.
 This is controlled through the `attachments_for_download`-method of Pageflows `ReusableFile`.
 If more files should be included in the export, this method can be overwritten (as with all of the model-specific methods in `ReusableFile`) in the model definition like so:
 ```
 # lib/pageflow/chart/scraped_site.rb
 module Pageflow